Free Homey app for Bose SoundTouch

 SoundTouch Bridge discovers compatible speakers on the local network so you can add them to Homey.

-SoundTouch Bridge preset configuration screen with station search and stream URL fields
+SoundTouch Bridge preset configuration screen with radio station search and preset fields

 Configure radio presets

-Search for compatible radio stations or enter your own direct stream URLs for each preset slot.
+Search for compatible stations, save random radio rules, or enter direct stream URLs for each preset slot.

 Homey controls for SoundTouch Bridge preset buttons